E-Signature Legal Information

 7. Dispute Resolution

-In the event of a dispute regarding an electronic signature, Zignt will provide all available audit trail information, including timestamps, IP addresses, and signer information, to help resolve the matter.
+In the event of a dispute regarding an electronic signature, Zignt can provide available audit trail information, including timestamps, IP addresses, and signer information, to assist in resolving the matter.
+However, Zignt is not a party to the underlying agreement and bears no liability for the outcome of any legal proceeding involving electronic signatures created through the Service.

 If you have questions about the legal validity of electronic signatures or how Zignt ensures compliance, please contact us at legal@zignt.com